Please note: this site is from a previous course iteration and is no longer updated.

 Fall 2021 News¶

-The curriculum for this course constantly evolves, and I have not yet selected the specific theme for Fall 2021.
-For now, I’d like to re-iterate the key principles of this course: an exploration of embodied behavior as a creative medium, collaborative development of systems for storytelling and human interaction, and a final show or performance.
+The curriculum for this course constantly evolves, and for Fall 2021 we will work on the theme of the Flea circus: small, portable machine performances built within a standard briefcase.
+Within this form we’ll explore the key principles of this course: an exploration of embodied behavior as a creative medium, collaborative development of systems for storytelling and human interaction, and a final show or performance.